DyadLang/DyadIssues/README.md

-# JuliaSimIssues: Bug Reports and Feature Requests for JuliaSim
+# DyadIssues: Bug Reports and Feature Requests for Dyad

-JuliaSimIssues is a stub Github repository for reporting issues on JuliaSim.
+Dyad is a stub Github repository for reporting issues on Dyad.

 ## When Should This Repository Be Used Instead of support@juliahub.com?